Skip to Content

 Andersen Hitches Ranch Hitch Adapter

-It’s important to note that Andersen doesn’t recommend this adapter for use on a cushioned or moveable pin box, but only on static pin boxes.
+It’s essential to note that Andersen doesn’t recommend this adapter for use on a cushioned or movable pin box, but only for static pin boxes.

 To see if the adapter will fit your 5th wheel, you’ll need to back your truck into position as though you’re hooking up your 5th wheel, and then measure from the bottom of the pin box, (the “pin plate”) down to the top of the ball in the bed of your truck.